Hispanic-Owned Businesses: Bridal Boutique Edition

 How did you get into the bridal industry and become a Hispanic-owned business?

-Elaina: “I’m from West Texas who moved to Washington in 2012.
+Elaina from Roselily Bridal: “I’m from West Texas and moved to Washington in 2012.
 I came across a job posting for Amy’s Bridal Boutique, and the rest is history.
 Amy gave me the freedom and space to create, grow, and thrive.
 Amy’s Bridal showed me my place in the world and has filled my heart with more joy and love than I could have ever dreamed of.
 I have worked towards owning this shop for 9 years and cannot believe my dream has finally become my reality!
-Now with a fresh new name, Roselily Bridal has an endless amount of growth potential and I have big goals for this ever-growing and amazing shop!”
+Now with a fresh new name, Roselily Bridal has an endless amount of growth potential, and I have big goals for this ever-growing and amazing shop!”

-Sophia: “My mom had her store for 30 plus years, and I wanted to follow in her footsteps!”
+Sophia from Ella Blu: “My mom had her store for 30-plus years, and I wanted to follow in her footsteps!”

-Elodia: “I have always been inspired by my father’s values, hard work, and confidence.
+Elodia from Bridal Novias: “I have always been inspired by my father’s values, hard work, and confidence.
 I was a PAN-AM flight attendant when I decided to start my own business with $1000 and a suitcase.
 My passion for buying products from women in third-world countries led me to India, Africa, and South America.
 I had a showroom selling products from India when a bridal company representative entered my store.
 We started talking about introducing a collection of bridal gowns into my boutique.
 Out of curiosity I looked at the catalog and ended up buying 12 dresses.
-I fell in love with the first Maggie Sottero lace back collection, and the rest is history!”
+I fell in love with the first Maggie Sottero lace-back collection, and the rest is history!”

 What is your favorite thing about being in the bridal industry?

-Elaina: “The WOMEN in this industry!
+Elaina from Roselily Bridal: “The WOMEN in this industry!
 I’ve never been a part of such a boss babe community until I stepped into the bridal world.
 Sure, there is lots of glitz, glam, and beauty in bridal, but it is a tough job.
-I don’t think people quite understand everything that goes into running a bridal shop, but I have amazing mentors and women in the industry to look to for support and I couldn’t be successful without them as a shining example.”
+I don’t think people quite understand everything that goes into running a bridal shop, but I have amazing mentors and women in the industry to look to for support, and I couldn’t be successful without them as a shining example.”

-Jeannette: “Being in this industry and being the only Hispanic owned boutique in my area, I have been asked to fit local recording artists and beauty pageant contestants!”
+Jeannette from Jae-Geo’s Bridal and Tuxedo: “Being in this industry and being the only Hispanic-owned boutique in my area, I have been asked to fit local recording artists and beauty pageant contestants!

 Do you have any career advice for other Hispanic women business owners?